haskus/haskus-manual/source/variant/rebindable_syntax.rst

 .. note::

+   The approach presented here uses the dreadful RebindableSyntax GHC extension.
-   We recommend that you use :ref:`VEither <veither>` instead of the approach presented here as it doesn't involve the RebindableSyntax GHC extension.
+   We recommend that you use :ref:`VEither <veither>` instead.

 We can use ``do-notation`` with ``Variant`` as we would with other sum types such as ``Maybe`` or ``Either``.
 However, as we can't have a ``Monad`` instance